christianmkg/mkgmarketingweb/_posts/2012-07-05-highlights-from-id48-sf.md

 In honor of a great evening, we wanted to share a couple highlights from a few speakers ...
 <h2><strong><em>Philip Rosedale // Founder of Second Life &amp; Coffee and Power</em></strong></h2>
-Philip discussed how amazingÂ siliconÂ valley is for people with great ideas and a drive to change the world.
+Philip discussed how amazing silicon valley is for people with great ideas and a drive to change the world.

-'People think thatÂ entrepreneursÂ are crazy, but in fact starting a company in San Francisco is a safe bet.
+'People think that entrepreneurs are crazy, but in fact starting a company in San Francisco is a safe bet.
 There is 10 times the start up density of other American cities here in Silicon Valley -- that's 5 times better than New York City and 3 times better than Seattle.'

 '9 out of 10 companies do in fact fail, and being in an environment that is flush with these connections is priceless.
-San Francisco isÂ a great place to completely bomb a company walk into a bar and meet next employer, cofounder or conceive the next big idea.'
+San Francisco is a great place to completely bomb a company walk into a bar and meet next employer, cofounder or conceive the next big idea.'
 <h2><strong><em>Sarah Lacy // Founder of PandoDaily</em></strong></h2>
 The most important thing we pulled from Sarah's speech revolved around hiring.

 'I have a 24 hour hiring window.
 If we make an offer to a prospective employee, they have exactly 24 hours to accept or deny that offer before it is completely taken off the table.'

 'We don't want to have to over sell employees.
-As we recruit new employees, we we hire individuals who are eitherÂ immediatelyÂ 100% in or not.'
+As we recruit new employees, we we hire individuals who are either immediately 100% in or not.'
 <h2><strong><em>Aaron Schwartz // Founder of Modify Industries</em></strong></h2>
 Aaron couldn't say it enough: customer service is the most important facet of Modify Watches customer experience.